go-iiif/go-iiif/README.md

 ## Important

+Version 5.0.0 and higher of the `go-iiif` package introduces three backwards incompatible changes from previous versions.
+They are:

+* The `tile/seed.go` package and `cmd/iiif-tile-seed` tool assume IIIF Level 0 profiles rather than Level 2 to account for [issue #92](https://github.com/go-iiif/go-iiif/issues/92).

+* The `profile` package and types have been removed.
+The code to generate `info.json` files has been moved in to the `info` package.

+* The interface for the `level` package has been changed.
+Specifically the `Profile` method has been changed to return a URI string and there is a new `Endpoint` method.

 Version 2.0.0 and higher of the `go-iiif` package introduces three backwards incompatible changes from previous versions.
 They are:

-1. The removal of the `libvips` and `bimg` package for default image processing and the introduction of "drivers" for defining image processing functionality.
+* The removal of the `libvips` and `bimg` package for default image processing and the introduction of "drivers" for defining image processing functionality.
-2. The use of the [Go Cloud](https://gocloud.dev/) `Bucket` and `Blob` interfaces for reading and writing files.
+* The use of the [Go Cloud](https://gocloud.dev/) `Bucket` and `Blob` interfaces for reading and writing files.
-3. The introduction of [go-iiif-uri](https://github.com/go-iiif/go-iiif-uri) URI strings rather than paths or filenames to define images for processing.
+* The introduction of [go-iiif-uri](https://github.com/go-iiif/go-iiif-uri) URI strings rather than paths or filenames to define images for processing.

 All three changes are discussed in detail below.